Ehsan1997/checkBoxClassifier/README.md

     - model_weights/
       - pretrained_model.pt
 ```
 This misc folder is not present in the git repo and can be downloaded separately from google drive.
+[Download this zip file](https://drive.google.com/file/d/1OAiKoBXROtcfWWnYmz_GSZdtYG6mBU0s/view?usp=sharing) and extract it on the root directory.

 These default paths can be overridden using commandline arguments.
 ### Training Script